… Leave a Legacy

 Please Let Us Know

 We often receive bequests from people whom we have never had the opportunity to thank.
-If you include Audubon Society of Greater Denver in your estate plans, please let us know.
+If you include Denver Audubon in your estate plans, please let us know.
 We value the opportunity to express our gratitude in person to let you know that your gift is greatly appreciated now and for future generations of people and birds to come.
-Those people who have notified us of their intention to make a bequest to ASGD are invited to our Legacy Society.
+Those people who have notified us of their intention to make a bequest to Denver Audubon are invited to our Legacy Society.

 Sample Bequest Language